Strawberry Spinach Salad

-If you don’t like dill, or don’t have any fresh dill in your garden I think this salad would be delicious with sweet basil!
+I used my favorite sweetener of course, to make this salad lower in sugar.
+And if you don’t like dill, or don’t have any fresh dill in your garden I think this salad would also be delicious with sweet basil!
 This is a lovely salad for a special occasion; hope you enjoy!

 Make it a Meal:

-This would taste great with Roasted Salmon with Balsamic Sauce or Chicken and Quickly Roasted Asparagus with Tahini Sauce.
+This would taste great with Chicken and Quickly Roasted Asparagus with Tahini Sauce or Chicken Souvlaki.

 More Spinach Salad Recipes to Try:

-Spinach Salad with Toasted Almonds, Apples, and Vermouth Vinaigrette from White on Rice Couple
+Spinach Salad with Apples and Vermouth Vinaigrette from White on Rice Couple

-Spinach Salad Recipe with Warm Ginger Vinaigrette from Kalyn’s Kitchen
+Spinach Salad with Bacon and Feta from Kalyn’s Kitchen

 Strawberry Spinach Salad with Avocado and Champagne Vinaigrette from Andrea’s Recipes